Personal Health Budgets

 • grandparent; or

-• the spouse or civil partners of (c)- (i), or someone who lives with them as if their spouse or civil partner.
+• the spouse or civil partners of those above, or someone who lives with them as if their spouse or civil partner.

 Can I take my agency carer with me if I decide to have a personal health budget?

-If you already have a carer who works for a care agency and you wish to continue to contract them, you can discuss this with your case coordinator.
+If you already have a carer who works for a care agency and you wish to continue to contract them, you can discuss this with your case manager.

 What happens if my plan isn’t working for me or my needs change?

 Your plan should be a living document and will change as your needs change.
-If you feel that your plan isn’t working for you as well as you’d like, or your needs change, please let your CHC Case Coordinator know as soon as possible, and they will discuss how your budget and plan may be changed to meet your assessed needs and agreed health and wellbeing outcomes.
+If you feel that your plan isn’t working for you as well as you’d like, or your needs change, please let your case manager know as soon as possible, and they will discuss how your budget and plan may be changed to meet your assessed needs and agreed health and wellbeing outcomes.

 Can I have a personal health budget and a personal budget?

-If you are moving from a Social Services personal budget to a CHC personal health budget, then, in most cases, the Surrey CHC Team will fund ALL your health and wellbeing needs.
-In some cases, a jointly funded package of care may be agreed and in this case, you may receive funds into your account from both Social Services and CHC.
+If you are moving from a Social Services package of care to an NHS package of care, then, in most cases, All Age Continuing Care will fund ALL your health and wellbeing needs.
+In some cases, a jointly funded package of care may be agreed and, in this case, you may receive funding from both Social Services and AACC.

 Do I have to have a personal health budget?